-From time to time there may be a need to reschedule or relocate events in these rooms due to other events and obligations.
+From time to time, there may be a need to reschedule or relocate events in these rooms due to other events and obligations.

-Any and all catering needs must be handled by CNU's Catering staff.
+CNU's Catering staff must handle all catering needs.
 Outside food and drink are not permitted without express written consent from CNU Catering.
 Contact the Catering Department at 594-7007 to make food arrangements.